Gaulton-Lab/peak-call-pipeline/README.md

 # Call Peaks Pipeline
 This repository contains scripts and sample files designed to call peaks on multiomics seurat clustering outputs.
-Scripts and README.md were initially designed by Katha Korgaonkar, and recently adapted by Hannah Mummey.
+Scripts and README.md were initially designed by Katha Korgaonkar, and recently adapted by Hannah Mummey and Rebecca Melton.
 See [this file](https://github.com/Gaulton-Lab/peak-call-pipeline/blob/main/example_peak_call_pipeline.md) for an example implementation of all steps of the pipeline with commands.
 ## Step 1 - Make TagAligns for each sample
 - [Make tagAligns script](https://github.com/Gaulton-Lab/peak-call-pipeline/blob/main/scripts/make_tagAligns.py): `make_tagAligns.py`
     - Inputs: